landonjsmith/tetromino2k/README.md

 As a personal coding challenge, I wanted to see how complete implementation of Tetris could fit within 2KB.
 This meant every feature of the original game has to fit within an extremely tight code budget.
-(Since the garbled mess that is the source-code LOL)
+(Hence the garbled mess that is the source-code LOL)

 The game includes all seven tetromino shapes, animated line-clearing effects, a next-piece preview system, and escalating difficulty that increases every 500 points.